How to Make a Website to Sell Beats

 Keep colors and fonts simple, too

 The most effective logos for any business are simple and memorable, and the rest of your site design should be no different.
-So when it comes to colors, try to limit your site colors to one primary, one secondary, and one complimentary color, and one or two fonts for your text and titles.
+Try to limit your site colors to one primary, one secondary, and one complimentary color, and one or two fonts for your text and titles.

 Home is where you make your first impression